IEEE-NITK/blog/_posts/2021-01-07-Neural-style-transfer.md

 ![Image Transformation Network along with style prediction network](/blog/assets/img/Neural-Style-Transfer/style_prediction.png)

-The style Prediction network takes the style image as input and produces the style embedding(shift and scale parameters) for the particular style.
+The style prediction network takes the style image as input and produces the style embedding(shift and scale parameters) for the particular style.
 This helps us to generalise to unseen styles.
-The style prediction network generates the shift β<sub>s</sub>  and scaling parameters γ<sub>s</sub> which are described in conditional instance normalisation.
+The style prediction network generates the shift β<sub>s</sub>  and scaling parameters γ<sub>s</sub> which are described in conditional instance normalisation part.
 On plotting the embedding of style image we can see that similar styles are close to one another.
 This model is time,space-efficient and also it can generate stylized images for unseen style, this model can be deployed on mobile and desktop apps and would produce amazing results.
 For more information refer to this [paper](https://arxiv.org/pdf/1705.06830.pdf)

 ## References
 - [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)